chassall/chassall.github.io/publications.md

 Hassall, C.D., Eskes, G.A., & Krigolson, O.E.
 (2016).
 The impact of aging on high-level postural feedback processing.
 Poster presented at the Cognitive Neuroscience Society (CNS) Annual Meeting, New York, NY.

 Hassall, C.D., & Krigolson, O.E.
 (2015).
-From alpha to theta: Reward distribution knowledge impacts decision making knowledge.
+From alpha to theta: Reward distribution knowledge impacts decision making style.
 Poster presented at the Fifty-Fifth Annual Meeting of the Society for Psychophysiological Research (SPR), Seattle, WA.

 Howse, A., Hassall, C.D., & Krigolson, O.E.
 (2015).
 Alcohol hangover impacts reward processing within the medial-frontal cortex.
 Poster presented at the Fifty-Fifth Annual Meeting of the Society for Psychophysiological Research (SPR), Seattle, WA.